emccorson/onsenguide/GUIDE.md

 we'll add in a minute).
 We need to use `setTimeout` because otherwise the results could get spliced, I think.

+> `setTimeout` waits for 200ms here just so you can see the spinner in action.
+> This is just an arbitrary wait, so feel free to set it to `0` to speed things
+> up.
+However, what you _can't_ do is remove `setTimeout` altogether and just
+> call `get`.
+This will splice the results as mentioned already.

 For `infiniteScroll` to work, we need to wrap our content in `div.content`.
 Actually, Onsen UI wraps your content in `div.content` at compile time but we can do it explicitly here.
 We'll also add a spinner so that when the user